Keywords-

 3.2.4.1 Visual cues

-Intensifying the ability to self-orient involves understanding two types of visual cues: geometric and landmark (also used in navigation).
+Intensifying the ability to self-orient involves understanding two types of visual cues: geometric and landmark (which are also used in navigation).

 Geometric cues elucidate the relationship between surrounding large-scale surfaces, such as building walls, sidewalks, or a nearby park (Bécu, 2020); landmark cues refer to the featural context of those surfaces or objects in the environment that can be used as a point of reference, such as shop signs and street signs (Sheynikhovich, 2009).
 Both cue types are recommended when designing, but the suggested ratio uses more landscape cues.
 Having environments more dependent on landscape cues may foster the development of landmark cue utilization in children at an early age, potentially reducing the likelihood of disorientation as they age.